Licensed behavior analyst: Range of populations worked with

-The professional practice of behavior analysis ranges from treatment of individuals with autism and developmental disabilities to behavioral coaching and behavioral psychotherapy.
-In addition to treatment of mental health problems and corrections, the professional practice of behavior analysis includes organizational behavioral management, behavioral safety and even maintaining the behavioral health of astronauts while within and beyond earth's orbit.
+The professional practice of behavior analysis ranges from treatment of autistic and other developmentally disabled individuals to behavioral coaching and therapy.
+In addition to treatment of behavioral problems and corrections, the professional practice of behavior analysis includes organizational behavioral management, behavioral safety and even maintaining the behavioral health of astronauts while within and beyond Earth's orbit.

 Certification

-The Behavior Analyst Certification Board (BACB) and the Qualified Applied Behavior Analysis Credentialing Board (QABA®) offers a technical certificates in behavior analysis.
-These certifications are internationally recognized.
-These certifications states the level of training and requires an exam to show a minimum level of competence to call oneself a board certified behavior analyst (BCBA) or qualified behavior analyst (QBA).
+BACB offers a technical certificate in behavior analysis.
+This certification is internationally recognized.
+This certification states the level of training and requires an exam to show a minimum level of competence to call oneself a board certified behavior analyst (BCBA).
 Certification came about because of many ethical issues with behavioral interventions being delivered including the use of aversive and humiliating treatments in the name of behavior modification.
-American psychological association offers a diplomate (post Ph.D. and licensed certification) in behavioral psychology.
+As of 2001, the American Board of Behavioral Psychology offered a diplomate (post Ph.D. and licensed certification) in behavioral psychology.

 The meaning of certification

-BACB and QABA are a private organizations without governmental powers to regulate behavior analytic practice.
-While the BACB and QABA certifications means that candidates have satisfied entry-level requirements in behavior analytic training, certificants may require a government license for independent practice when treating behavioral health or medical problems.
+BACB and the Qualified Applied Behavior Analysis Credentialing Board (QABA) are private organizations without governmental powers to regulate behavior analytic practice.
+While the BACB and QABA certifications mean that candidates have satisfied entry-level requirements in behavior analytic training, certificants may require a government license for independent practice when treating behavioral health or medical problems.
 Licensed certificants must operate within the scope of their license and must practice within their areas of expertise.
 Where the government regulates behavior analytic services unlicensed certificants must be supervised by a licensed professional and operate within the scope of their supervisor's license when treating disorders.
 Unlicensed certificants who provide behavior analytic training for educational or optimal performance purposes do not require licensed supervision.
 Where the government does not regulate the treatment of medical or psychological disorders certificants should practice in accord with the laws of their state, province, or country.
 All certificants must practice within their personal areas of expertise.